Portal Terms and Conditions

 Clarification in relation to the information on this portal

-We aim to provide accurate and complete matter data to you via our portal and to provide it in ‘real time’.
-However, we do reserve the right to update that information if we discover errors in it or if there has been a delay in uploading information.
+We aim to provide accurate and complete matter data to you via our portal and to provide it in close to ‘real time’.
+However, details of time recorded are currently only updated weekly and we do reserve the right to update any information if we discover errors in it or if there has been a delay in uploading information.

 Our newsletters and other legal resources are provided for general information only.
 They are not intended to amount to advice on which you should rely.
 You should engage with our solicitors before taking, or refraining from, any action on the basis of content in our newsletters and other legal resources.